Elena Oznobkina

-Elena Oznobkina (Russian: Елена Вячеславовна Ознобкина; April 25, 1959 – March 10, 2010) was a philosopher, theorist, historian of philosophy, lecturer, translator, editor, journalist, researcher of penitentiary systems, and Russian human rights activist.
+Elena Vyacheslavovna Oznobkina (Елена Вячеславовна Ознобкина; 25 April 1959 – 10 March 2010) was a philosopher, theorist, historian of philosophy, lecturer, translator, editor, journalist, researcher of penitentiary systems, and Russian human rights activist.
 She is best known as a researcher of modern Western philosophy, a translator and editor of translations of Nietzsche and Husserl into Russian, a critic of the Russian penitentiary system, and the editor of the Russian edition of Index on Censorship magazine.

 Life and career

 Born in Moscow USSR, Oznobkina grew up in a family, whose parents were a government official and an agricultural scientist.
 She received a typical cultured middle-class upbringing.
 Oznobkina attended Moscow State University from 1977 to 1982, majoring in the history of Western philosophy.
 She defended her Specialist Diploma thesis, entitled "The Unity of three Kant's Critiques", in 1982.
 After graduation, Oznobkina worked as a lecturer/assistant professor at the Moscow Institute of Agricultural Engineers, and did research as a part-time graduate student at the Institute of Philosophy of the Academy of Sciences of USSR.

 She defended her Candidate of Science Dissertation (equivalent of PhD. thesis), entitled "Heidegger's Critique of Kant", in 1987, and become a researcher at the Institute of Philosophy of the Academy of Sciences of USSR in 1988.

 She worked at the Institute of Philosophy since 1988, first, as a researcher, at the section of Postclassic Western Philosophy, and afterwards, as a senior researcher, at the section of the section of Analytical Anthropology until her death, which followed after a long period of incurable disease, which limited her to her apartment in the last years of her life.

 As it often happens in Russian philosophy, her thought found its expression not in monographs, but mostly in articles, university courses, interviews, and reviews.
 Although these are "small forms", they were no less influential, than many books.
 As well, her editorship legacy is very influential in ideological culture of modern Russia.